bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 3. *Regular-streaming* (base type) - a generic module which receives an event, does some data transformation and sends transformation to the next processing step.

 4. *Batch-streaming* - a module where the processing algorithm must observe a range of input messages rather than the current one (as it is in the regular-streaming type).
 For each stream input messages are collected into batches.
 Then batches are collected in a window.
-Windows of several streams are transferred to the module.
+Windows of several streams are transferred to the module for processing.
 Thus, the module allows processing of data from several streams at the same time.

 The modules can be strung in a pipeline as illustrated below: